imdad19/portf/replit.md

 ## Overview

-This is a modern, full-stack portfolio website for Imed Eddine Aouidane, a data science professional.
-The application showcases his skills, projects, and professional background through an interactive web interface with a chatbot assistant and contact form functionality.
+This is a modern, frontend-only portfolio website for Imed Eddine Aouidane, a data science professional.
+The application showcases his skills, projects, and professional background through a clean, interactive web interface with a simplified contact form and optimized for static hosting.

 ## System Architecture